 We give Cloudways 4.5 / 5 stars.
 It’s been a major game-changer for our agency and WordPress-hosted sites.

-Again, the biggest area of improvement is with customer support.
-They likely answer many requests every day and are busy with multiple customers, so that it could be a staffing issue on their end.
+Again, the biggest area of improvement is customer support.
+They likely answer many requests every day and are busy with multiple customers, so it could be a staffing issue on their end.
 In either case, it would be great to have more customer-centric support.

 As an owner of a digital agency and webmaster for a dozen websites, I received high recommendations from trusted influencers in search engine optimization, so I decided to give it a try.
 I discovered that Cloudways offers incredibly fast hosting at a great price.
 And I started using it because of the excellent testimonies, and I stayed there because I learned why these recommendations are so enthusiastic in the first place.

 I like that it’s simpler to use than a virtual private server whilst concurrently being more flexible than fully managed hosting.
 You’ll also find that it’s effortless to clone, create a new WordPress install and create a staging size.
 There’s also a WordPress migration plugin.
 And whenever something goes awry (which it often does with all things digital), there are brilliant tutorials on the blog.
 However, no product or service is perfect, even when it sounds perfect.
 What I don’t like in Cloudways is that some documentation is out of date.